EPE 602: Social Policy Issues & Education

 - Develop an understanding of the intellectual and political foundations underlying market and choice oriented approaches to education and social policy.

 - Develop an understanding of the empirical evidence supporting market and choice oriented policies, especially charter schools, vouchers, and alternative teacher policies.

 - Situate the organizations and actors working to advance these policies within the network contexts in which they operate—and to construct these networks using basic techniques from social network analysis.

 - Practice the craft of policy debate concerning the above issues through writing and public speaking.

 The primary format for our class meetings will be seminar-style discussions, debates, and small group problem-solving scenarios.
 During seminar-style discussions we will work together as a class, in small groups, and individually to raise critical questions and formulate connections across the course material.
 Given the seminar structure to the course it is crucial to come to class with the expectation that you will be an active participant in the discussion.
-If you are hoping to sit through this class without actively engaging in the discussions and debates then this is not the class for you.
-Finally, I will periodically attempt to motivate our discussions through the use of Socratic lecture, and we will occasionally have guest speakers who specialize in various areas of the literature germane to this course.
+If you are hoping to sit through this class without actively engaging in the discussions and debates then you will likely find this course annoying.
+Finally, I will periodically attempt to motivate our discussions through the use of Socratic lecture, and we may occasionally have guest speakers who specialize in various areas of the literature germane to this course.

 COURSE REQUIREMENTS AND MODES OF EVALUATION